Last updated on October 21st, 2023 at 10:35 pm

 What Kinds Of Knives Are Legal In Washington?

-Many of Washington’s knife laws center more around the “intent” of a knife rather than the style of the knife itself.
-For example, bowie knives, dirks, daggers, stilettos, and other “dangerous weapons” are all considered legal to open carry so long as they are not carried in a way that may cause others alarm.
+Washington’s knife laws focus more on the “intent” behind carrying a knife rather than the style itself.
+For example, bowie knives, dirks, daggers, stilettos, and other “dangerous weapons” are generally legal to open carry provided they are not wielded in a manner that might alarm others.

 For specific knives, you’ll want to contact your police department or a local advisor to get a specific interpretation of the law.